TheElevatedOne/distrous.omp.json/README.md

 > Secondary and Tertiary colors do not need to be from distro.
 > They can be created by you based on the distro color/s

+### Font Patching

+Some Distros do not have their icon in the NerdFonts project,

+And since their addition rate is slow, I made it so you can patch your own.

+You can find more information at [**FONT_PATCHING.md**](custom-glyphs/FONT_PATCHING.md).

 ---